What are simple tenses?

-The simple present tense is the easiest to understand.
+The simple present tense (or present simple) is the easiest to understand.
 It is for things that happen in the present. (but aren’t currently happening).
 It is used to express things such as habits and things done on a regular basis.

 I work in a factory.

 I like chocolate.

 When we use a third person singular (he, she, it etc) the ending to the verb changes and we add an ‘s‘:-